DirkJanJansen/Catering-Point_of_Sale/README.md

 Adding new products possible by generating barcodes in reserved range, or scanning commercial products.

 *****
-The program is ready besides testing and debugging
+The program is ready besides testing.

 Still todoo: